khalid-naami/khalid-naami.github.io/blog/2026-06-05-joint-command-hezbollah-strikes-tel-aviv-command.md

 ---

-*To monitor how multi-front military coordination, logistics blockades, and munitions deficits affect global markets and options pricing, visit the [Dashboard Options](https://dashboardoptions.com/) platform.
-To protect private capital from currency volatility and systemic risk during prolonged conflicts, explore wealth preservation options in physical gold with [Augusta Precious Metals](https://eurodongold.com).*
+*To monitor how multi-front military coordination, logistics blockades, and munitions deficits affect global markets and options pricing, visit the [Dashboard Options](https://dashboardoptions.com/) platform.*